 Everything in moderation – that's the key to ensuring that your procrastination is healthy.

 So when have you crossed the line from healthy procrastination to unhealthy procrastination?
-Here are two signs that you may have a problem:
+Here are three signs that you may have a problem:

 • You Get Nothing Done On Your To-Do List.
 If your important to-do tasks are being put on the back burner permanently while you procrastinate and do other things, you've got a problem.